Sarcotoxin

 Sarcotoxins are a group of antibacterial peptides present in the flesh fly belonging to the genus Sarcophaga.
 The proteins are present in the haemolymph of the flesh fly.
-The first protein, called sarcotoxin 1A, was discovered in 1983 from Sarcophaga peregrina by Masayuki Okada and Shunji Natori at the University of Tokyo, Japan.
+The first protein, called sarcotoxin IA, was discovered in 1983 from Sarcophaga peregrina by Masayuki Okada and Shunji Natori at the University of Tokyo, Japan.

-The name Sarcotoxin is derived from the peptide's discovery in Sarcophaga flies, and so antibacterial compounds were given the name Sarcotoxin and an identifying number or letter.
-However many Sarcotoxins are homologues of Cecropins or Attacins, and are not unique to Sarcophaga flies.
+The name sarcotoxin is derived from the peptide's discovery in Sarcophaga flies, and so antibacterial compounds were given the name sarcotoxin and an identifying number or letter.
+However, many sarcotoxins are homologues of cecropins or attacins, and are not unique to Sarcophaga flies.